Tai-Rocha/Disjoint_birds_AM_AF/README.md

 # Steps for niche analysis :

-1. compiled and cleaning occurrence data for species.
+1. Compiled and cleaning occurrence data for species.
 Here we use 2 workflows for this step:

     - rocc (https://github.com/saramortara/rocc)